Layton-Lab/nephron-calcium/README.md

 # About
 This is the mathematical model for epithelial transport along the nephron, specifically focusing on calcium transport which is implemented in Python 3.
 The models account for sex differences, providing a better understanding of nephron functionality.
 To improve computation time, parallel computation of different types of nephrons is implemented for the multiple nephron model.

-The results of calcium transport along the superficial nephron along with sodium and calcium-related inhibitions are given in the paper "Coupling of renal sodium and calcium transport: A modelling analysis of transporter inhibition and sex differences".
+The results of calcium transport along the superficial nephron along with sodium and calcium-related inhibitions are given in the paper "Coupling of renal sodium and calcium transport: A modelling analysis of transporter inhibition and sex differences" by Shervin Hakimi, Pritha Dutta, and Anita Layton.

 * **Supplemantry material** providing transport and delivery values for various nephron segments for sodium and calcium for NHE3, NKCC2, NCC, ENaC and Calcium related inhibitions are provided in the Supplemantary Material" folder.